benjaminiserman/Advent2021/README.md

 Optionally, a name has a second hyphen with a comment after it.
 These represent alternate solutions to the same problem that I wrote after initially completing the problem.

+For sorting reasons, days 10-19 are prefixed with 'a' and days 20-25 are prefixed with 'b'

 For example: 5-2.cs represents my initial solution to Day 5 Part 2.